kojiromike/magento-retail-order-management/docs/COMPOSER_INSTALLATION.md

 ## Root Composer File

-A sample Composer file is at [`deploy/composer.json.sample`](/deploy/composer.json.sample).
+A Composer file for Jenkins is at [`tests/composer.jenkins.json`](/tests/composer.jenkins.json).
 This file is targeted at CI/CD builds but may also be used as a root Composer file to set up development environments.
 It will install the eBayEnterprise/magento-retail-order-management extension and its dependencies into an existing Magento instance.
-Other extensions that are typically included in a new build but not a hard dependency of the extension, e.g. AOE_Scheduler, are also included.
-As this file is going to be system specific, it will need some modification to get the whole thing working on a given system.
+You will probably want to modify the Jenkins Composer file to use it on your own system.
+For example, you may want to include other extensions for your convenience that are not strictly required for automated testing, e.g. AOE_Scheduler.

 ## Magento Composer Installer

-The sample Composer file includes the Magento Composer Installer.
+The Jenkins Composer file includes the Magento Composer Installer.
 This package provides a custom installer for deploying Magento modules into a Magento instance.

 The installer uses sets of mappings to link files into the appropriate place in Magento.
 This mapping can be in one of three forms: mappings in the composer.json file, a package.xml file, a `modman` file.
 The eBayEnterprise/magento-retail-order-management module includes a `modman` file with the necessary mappings.